Math Mystery Solved: What Is a Debt-to-Income Ratio?

 • Don’t take on new debt.
 It sounds silly but needs to be said.
 Avoid large purchases and don’t open new credit accounts.
 Instead, focus on paying down your debts as much as possible.

 • Reconfigure your debt.
 If you have good credit but want to improve your DTI ratio, reconfiguring your debt can result in a lower monthly debt payment.
-You can do this by refinancing your home, car, or student loans.
-You can also extend the term of a loan.
+You can do this by refinancing or extending the term of a loan.
 If you choose any of these options, you do need to be aware of the consequences.
 Refinancing often has fees and other costs associated with it and extending the term of the loan will lead to you paying more in interest over the life of the loan.

 • Take out a debt consolidation loan.
 If you have several high-interest credit cards, paying them off and ultimately consolidating that debt under one loan can save you money and lower your monthly debt payments.
 This option only works well if you’re committed to not running the balances back up on your credit cards.